sahunandini/Airline-Reservation-System/README.md

 The Airline Reservation System has the following features:

-1. Customer registration and login.
+1. Customer registration and login
 2. Flight search and booking
 3. Booking cancellation and modification
 4. Payment processing